biosustain/THG/build_model/README.md

 # build model

+## Brief Protocol Description

-3. build model: Enrich gene annotation, curate and expands a metabolic network model
+3. build model: The code can be used to enrich gene annotation, curate and expands a metabolic network model

 	- build_model.py:
 		- Mass balance metabolic reactions (equations_build_model.mass_balance)